memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 (machine-0) machine RequestReset
 ```

-These are all pretty self explanatory.
+These are all pretty self-explanatory.
 Note that the `RequestReset` command will
 invoke your `reset` macro if you have one specified.

 Last but not least, you can drop the whole emulation by using the `Clear`